phonhay103/langfuse-terraform-gcp/README.md

 terraform apply
 ```

-5. Start using Langfuse by navigating to `https://<domain>` in your browser.
+5. Start using Langfuse by navigating to your instance:
+   - If you provided a domain: `https://<domain>` in your browser.
+   - If you didn't provide a domain: Use the external IP of the LoadBalancer (you can find it via `kubectl get svc -n langfuse`).

 ### Known issues